 Overall the facility is in good condition.
 The landfill is functioning as intended with no signs of potential structural weakness or conditions which are disrupting to the safe operation of the landfill.
 Inspection photos are included in Attachment A. Additional pictures taken during the inspection can be made available to the owner upon request.
-A map depicting the locations of the inspection observations is included in Figure 1.
+The locations of the inspection observations are included on Figure 1.